Subscriptions can be tricky.

 At times, they’re easy to forget because we tend to pay for them infrequently, while other times we feel compelled to “get our money’s worth.”
 They multiply and sometimes offer overlapping benefits.
 And those benefits are constantly retooled for ever-changing prices, always inviting a fresh cost-benefit analysis.

 That’s why it’s important to hold no subscription sacred when it’s time to re-evaluate your budget.
-But one thing you maybe haven’t considered canceling is Amazon Prime.
-After all, Amazon is now spending about $17 billion a year to remind us how valuable the company is.
+But one thing you maybe have not considered canceling is Amazon Prime.
+After all, Amazon is now spending about $20 billion a year to remind us how valuable the company is.

 Here are several reasons to ignore the marketing and kick Jeff Bezos’ club to the curb.